meliani/Career-Center/README.md

 1.Clone the repository

-I'm using a customized version of the [Countries](https://github.com/parfaitementweb/filament-country-field) package to accurately describe our country.

     ```bash
     git clone --recursive git@github.com:meliani/Career-Center.git
     ```
+`--recursive` because I'm using a customized version of the [Countries](https://github.com/parfaitementweb/filament-country-field) package to accurately describe our country.
+It's hosted as submodule in the `packages` folder.

 2.Install the dependencies